 Objective: No study has investigated the relationship between maxillary sinus findings and skeletal malocclusion based on conebeam computed tomography (CBCT).
-The objectives of this study were to determine the relationship between the frequency of sinus findings and patients' skeletal malocclusion classification.
+The aim of the present study was to determine the relationship between the frequency of sinus findings and patients' skeletal malocclusion classification.

-Materials and Method: A total of 105 CBCT scans were examined and divided into 3 groups according to skeletal classification.
-Two experienced observers reviewed the CBCT images and recorded all maxillary sinus findings.
-The patients' skeletal malocclusion, the thickness of the Schneiderian membrane, and the pathologic sinus findings were evaluated.
+Methods: A total of 105 CBCT scans were examined and divided into three groups according to skeletal classification.
+Two experienced observers reviewed the CBCT images and recorded all the maxillary sinus findings.
+The patients' skeletal malocclusion, thickness of the Schneiderian membrane, and pathological sinus findings were evaluated.

-Results: The sinus findings were classified into 4 groups: 0 = no finding, 1 = mucosal thickening, 2 = partial opacification with liquid accumulation, and 3 = total opacification.
-The statistical analysis showed that there was no correlation between the skeletal malocclusion and pathological sinus findings.
-However, there were significant differences in the Schneiderian membrane thicknesses between the groups.
+Results: The sinus findings were classified into four groups: 0=no finding, 1=mucosal thickening, 2=partial opacification with liquid accumulation, and 3=total opacification.
+Statistical analysis showed that there was no correlation between the skeletal malocclusion and pathological sinus findings.
+However, there were significant differences in the Schneiderian membrane thickness between the groups.

-Conclusion: The Schneiderian membrane thickness was significantly different for Class II and Class III patients.
+Conclusion: The Schneiderian membrane thickness was significantly different in Class II and Class III patients.
 There was no relationship between pathological sinus findings and skeletal malocclusions.
-(Turkish J Orthod 2015;28:44-47)